Cloud-Schematics/icse-landing-zone/.docs/edge-f5.md

 ## Virtual Private Endpoints

 By setting the `f5_create_vpe_subnet_tier` virtual private endpoint gateways will be created on the Edge VPC for each service enabled for your main networks.
 This is automatically disabled when creating edge network components on the Management VPC).

 ---

+## Transit Gateway Connection

+If a transit gateway is enabled and an edge VPC is being provisioned, a connection will be created for the edge VPC in the existing transit gateway.

+---